 Do you want to check some educational projects?
 Now it’s easy.
 Or maybe you want to see marketplaces, i.e., clones of Airbnb and Uber?
 Easy again.
 Or maybe you want to check some Gravity Forms-related projects.
 Here they are.

-To publicize this content and help the audience find it, we are leveraging socialbee.io to promote our content to Social Media actively.
+To publicize this content and help the audience find it, we are leveraging socialbee.io to actively promote our content to Social Media.

 Last but not least, we started to use sendinblue.com to collect the emails of those who want to keep in touch and send them a monthly newsletter.